Logo image

 The most important thing that I want my patients to keep in mind is to have realistic expectations.
 I cannot promise life-changing results, but almost everyone experiences improved vision after cataract surgery.

-Many patients have an erroneous assumption that cataract surgery will eliminate prednisone their need for glasses.
+Many patients have an erroneous assumption that cataract surgery will eliminate tadalafil overnight delivery canada their need for glasses.
 I make no promises to my patients because our eyes will continue to change as we get older.
 The corneal curvature can change, or the patient may develop another eye condition like glaucoma or macular degeneration.
 Any of these factors could influence their need for eyeglasses.
 I would tell a patient that cataract surgery can greatly reduce the need for glasses, but no one should expect that cataract surgery is a fix-all that will eliminate the need for glasses either immediately after surgery or years down the road.